 Mehsana buffalo are considered to be evolved by crossing Murrah and Surti breeds of buffaloes.
-The breed is named on the place of its origin that is Mehsana district of Gujarat and also known as Mehsani.
-The breeding tract of the breed includes Mehsana, Ahmedabad and Gandhinagar districts of Gujarat.
+The breed is named after the place of its origin which is the Mehsana district of Gujarat and is also known as Mehsana.
+The breeding tract of the breed includes the Mehsana, Ahmedabad, and Gandhinagar districts of Gujarat.
 The body is lesser than Murrah buffalo with lighter limbs.
-Horns are generally sickle shaped and less curved than local buffaloes and curve more upward than Surti buffaloes.
-Animals are mostly black in colour, a few animals are black brown or brown.
-Eyes are very prominent, black and bright bulging from their sockets with folds of skin on upper lids.
+Horns are generally sickle-shaped and less curved than local buffaloes and curve more upward than Surti buffaloes.
+Animals are mostly black in color, a few animals are black-brown, or brown.
+Eyes are very prominent, black, and bright bulging from their sockets with folds of skin on upper lids.
 The breed has good lactation persistency along with breeding regularity.
-Milk yield of the breed ranges between 2000 to 2500 kg per lactation with 6.5 to 7.5% fat.
+The milk yield of the breed ranges between 2000 to 2500 kg per lactation with 6.5 to 7.5% fat.